cs-education/sysbuild/README.md

 This project was scaffolded using the [Yeoman webapp generator](https://github.com/yeoman/generator-webapp).

 ### Deploying
-NOTE: You will need push access to the appropriate repository before you can deploy to an official URL.
+**NOTE**: You will need push access to the appropriate repository before you can deploy to an official URL.
 If you want to deploy to your own repository or server, only perform the first (build) step and upload the contents of `dist/` to your repository's `gh-pages` branch or to the web folder on your server.